AbiyFanta/AbiyFanta/README.md

 I sometimes make projects that are varied and have something special between them and can be used in the future. </br>

 ## Project Showcase
 [Abiy's Standard Library](https://github.com/Melakoo/Abiy-Cpp-Standard-Library) [C++] - A library I have created to keep all of my frequently used functions in a single area so don't have to copy and paste them constantly.
-It's a safer and more efficient solution instead of changing functions in all projects seperately.</br></br>
+It's a safer and more efficient solution instead of changing functions in all projects seperately.(work in progress, nothing uploaded yet)</br></br>

 [Flappy Bird Recreation](https://github.com/Melakoo/Flappy-Bird) [Python] - A simple recreation of the hit mobile game Flappy Bird using python.</br></br>